Chained computerized adaptive testing for the Force Concept Inventory: Discussion

 There are many ways to provide feedback from Chain-CAT to respondents \cite{Duss2020}.
 A simple score, the proficiency estimate would not be useful for students.
 It would be more useful, however, to group the proficiency estimates into levels, for example, simply dividing into four levels by setting thresholds.
 In Chain-CAT, students can receive feedback in the form of graphs showing their progress, as well as in the form of sentences with encouragement and/or guidance provided by generative artificial intelligence \cite{Kuchemann2024}.
-Ideally, this feedback will promote reflection, metacognition, and self-regulation for the students \cite{Clark2012}.
+In considering what feedback to provide, student responses not only on the current test but also on prior tests should be considered.
+For example, a steadily increasing score across tests (indicating that all is well) might be met with automated feedback such as ``I notice your scores are steadily improving.
+What strategies or habits do you think contributed most to this growth?''
+On the other hand, for a student with a stagnant score across several tests (indicating that additional effort is required) feedback might take the form of ``I see your scores haven't changed much yet.
+What parts of the test felt the hardest for you this time?
+Which ones felt more manageable?''
+In either case, this feedback will promote reflection, metacognition, and self-regulation for the students \cite{Clark2012}.
 These tasks would be our future work.